-In order (says Wattenbach) to avail ourselves safely of these Annales so as to get from them really a safe foundation for chronology, every thing depends on an investigation of their origin and descent, on distinguishing later additions, and coming as near as possible to the original, if we cannot now actually find the original itself.
-This is what Pertz did for the first time for the whole mass of the Carolingian Annales in the first volume of the Monumenta; he did it so admirably, and availed himself so comprehensively of the materials, both printed and in MS., which had been made known at that time, that here the surest foundation for all further investigation was given.
+order (says Wattenbach) to avail ourselves safely of these es so as to get from them really a safe foundation for clogy, everything depends on an investigation of their origin lescent, on distinguishing later additions, and coming as is possible to the original, if we cannot now actually find iginal itself.
+This is what Pertz did for the first time for cole mass of the Carolingian Annales in the first volume of lonumenta; he did it so admirably, and availed himself so ehensively of the materials, both printed and in MS., which een made known at that time, that here the surest foundar all further investigation was given.

-The second volume contains the Chronicles and Biographies of the Carolingian Period.
+'he second volume contains the Chronicles and raphies of the Carolingian Period.

-Though Pertz is the hero of the Monumenta yet the history of them ought not to be written, however slightly, without naming also J. F. Böhmer, a man who 'alone accomplished more than many societies' (Wattenbach).
-He had originally been Librarian at Frankfurt, and, as we have seen, was joined with Pertz in the direction of the Society.
-He had originally intended to reserve to himself the department of the Imperial Charters, but afterwards gave this up and devoted himself to the Regesta.
-Later he produced an independent collection of Sources under the title of Fontes Rerum Germanicarum.
+'hough Pertz is the hero of the Monumenta yet nistory of them ought not to be written, how-slightly, without naming also J. F. Böhmer, in who 'alone accomplished more than many ties' (Wattenbach).
+He had originally been arian at Frankfurt, and, as we have seen, was d with Pertz in the direction of the Society. nad originally intended to reserve to himself the rtment of the Imperial Charters, but afterwards this up and devoted himself to the Regesta. r he produced an independent collection of ces under the title of Fontes Rerum Germanicarum.
 He has recorded some of his impressions of Stein.
-Thus in 1824 he writes: -
+Thus in 1824 he writes: